dimdenGD/ultimate-express/README.md

 ## Tested middlewares

 Most of the middlewares that are compatible with Express are compatible with µExpress.
-Here's list of middlewares that we test for compatibility (and the ones that are confirmed to not work):
+Here's list of middlewares that we test for compatibility:

 - ✅ [body-parser](https://npmjs.com/package/body-parser)
 - ✅ [cookie-parser](https://npmjs.com/package/cookie-parser)